MayamaTakeshi/learning-mrcp/README.md

 This is specified in https://datatracker.ietf.org/doc/rfc6787/

-However, you don't need to read the above doc as in this tutorial we will focus in practical exercises so that we can see how things works by actually using MRCP apps and tools.
+However, you don't need to read the above doc as in this tutorial we will focus on practical exercises so that we can see how things works by actually using MRCP apps and tools.

 You should already be familiar with SIP, SDP and RTP.